bweir/LEAM/README.md

-# LEAM
+# LameMaker

-LEAM can take LameStation games written with the LameStation SDK and turn them into games that can be run on your desktop.
+LameMaker can turn LameStation games written in Spin into standalone executables that can be run on a desktop computer.
+Because how cool is that!

 Want to share your awesome game with your friends but they don't have a LameStation?
 No problem!
-LEAM it up!
+LameMake it!

 ![](screenshots/SpriteDemo.spin.py_015.png)

 *SpriteDemo.spin running on Ubuntu.*

+## Installation

+Set up the virtual environment.

+    . virtualenv.sh

+Install system dependencies.

+    sudo apt-get install upx-ucl

+Install python dependencies.

+    pip install -r requirements.txt

-## The name
+## Usage

-It's pronounced LEEEEEEM!
-It's like Steam for LameStation.
-I think.

-LEAM isn't exactly a recursive acronym that standards for "LEAM isn't Exactly An eMulator."
+Here is a sample you can run right now.

+    lamemaker -b -L lame -L media test/SpriteDemo.spin

+`SpriteDemo` will appear in the `dist/` directory.
+Run it like so:

+    ./dist/SpriteDemo